 As with all mulberries, for best results plant this tree in a warm sheltered spot in full sun, with plenty of space around it.
 Avoid pruning as far as possible.

 These trees are either grafted on Morus nigra rootstocks or grown from cuttings.
 In either case the trees are slow-growing but will eventually get very large - 6m and more.

 Advice on fruit tree pollination.

-This variety is believed to have originated in Islamabad, Pakistan.
-It is often known as the Giant Fruit mulberry.
+This variety is believed to have originated in Pakistan.
+In the 1980s examples were sent from the Plant Introduction and Genetic Resources Unit of the Pakistan Agricultural Resarch Centre at Islamabad to the USA and subsequently to the UK It is often known as the Giant Fruit mulberry.
 It is thought to be a hybrid of Morus nigra, the traditional mulberry grown in England (which originates from Persia).